-Thank you to the University of Buckingham for that kind introduction.
+Thank you to the Department of Politics and International Studies here at Cambridge for that kind introduction.

 I am happy to be the one to get you out of your regular class for an hour.
 You are welcome.
 Now hopefully you didn't have too many pints last night and that we can keep everyone awake.